cfgnunes/cfgnunes.github.io/_posts/2020-01-14-contribute-github.md

 Make your working copy of the project by forking it: go on the project page (<https://github.com/cfgnunes/latex-cefetmg>) and click in the "Fork" button.

-Now, you can access your copy at https<nolink>://github.com/YOUR_USERNAME/latex-cefetmg

-Clone your fork git repository on your local computer.
+After forking the repository, clone your fork git repository on your local computer.

 ```sh
 git clone git@github.com:YOUR_USERNAME/latex-cefetmg.git